Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Korankei Valley – An Autumn Dream in Shades of Red and Yellow

-Korankei is one of the most famous locations in Aichi Prefecture to see the autumn leaves.
+Korankei is one of the most famous locations in Aichi Prefecture for autumn leaves, and it is absolutely packed with tourists in the fall!

 The best time for autumn color is around mid-November to the end of November.
 Outside of the autumn leave season, the Korankei Valley with its hills and many temples and shrines is a popular destination for hikes in nature.